StefKats/FPGAs/README.md

 Can facilitate high-speed data transfer for distributed training of large-scale machine learning models

 Larger NN models can be compressed via quantization aware training, pruning and combining weights to be run with low latency and power consumption

+Compressed NNs can be translated by HLS4ML then, vivado

+real time inference, industry